oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/ocr-images.md

   - Suitable for production use.

   {{% notice warning %}}
-  WebLogic Server General Availability images and Fusion Middleware Infrastructure General Availability images on OCR are updated quarterly to include the latest security patches for Oracle Linux and Oracle Java, but **do not include the latest security patches** for WebLogic Server or Fusion Middleware Infrastructure.
-Oracle strongly recommends using images with _all_ the latest security patches, such as Critical Patch Updates images provided quarterly on OCR or custom generated images using the WebLogic Image Tool (WIT) with the `--recommendedPatches` option.
+  WebLogic Server GA images and Fusion Middleware Infrastructure GA images on OCR **do not include the latest security patches** for WebLogic Server or Fusion Middleware Infrastructure.
+Oracle strongly recommends using images with _all_ the latest security patches, such as the Critical Patch Updates (CPU) images provided quarterly on OCR or custom generated images using the WebLogic Image Tool (WIT) with the [`--recommendedPatches`](https://oracle.github.io/weblogic-image-tool/userguide/tools/create-image/) option.
 See [Ensure you are using recently patched images](#ensure-you-are-using-recently-patched-images).
   {{% /notice %}}

 #### WebLogic distribution installer type